Stock Purchase Agreement: Everything You Need to KnowStartup Law ResourcesVenture Capital, Financing

 Stock purchase agreements are important because they put the terms of a sale into writing.
 This can prevent misunderstandings that may end up in the courtroom.
 The agreement also allows the seller to show and explain that they are the owner of the stock being sold.
 This gives the purchaser more faith in the transaction.

 Another important benefit of a stock purchase agreement is that it provides specific information on the transfer of stock.
 This means all of the warranties from the seller are spelled out.
 It can also list dispute resolution measures.
 You can even document that the seller or purchaser will cover certain costs if an unknown preexisting issue causes loss.

 Reasons to Consider Not Using Stock Purchase Agreements

-Stock purchase agreements are meant to protect everyone involved.
-Because of this, there are very few instances when you should consider not using one.
+Because stock purchase agreements are meant to protect everyone involved, there are very few instances when you should consider not using one:

-A dispute over unforeseen costs or other issues could cause a disagreement between the purchaser and seller.
+- A dispute over unforeseen costs or other issues could cause a disagreement between the purchaser and seller.
 Without a stock purchase agreement, there is no method of dispute resolution explained.
 This could result in court costs.
-If an agreement is in place, there are at least guidelines on how to handle the disagreement.
+If an agreement is in place, the parties at least have guidelines on how to handle the disagreement.